-NAD's decision refers to the FTC's 1968 Advisory Opinion No. 191.
-"NAD considered, but was not persuaded by, the advertiser's argument that the editor's note . . . disclosed the connection between Shape Magazine and Shape Water Boosters was sufficient to alert customers that the article was an advertisement."
-NAD Case Report #5665 at 4.
-The report concluded that "NAD precedent is clear that effective disclosures must be in close proximity to the main claim, meaning that they can be read at the same time a consumer reviews the claim."
-NAD Case Report #5665 at 4.
+NAD's decision refers back to the FTC's 1968 Advisory Opinion No. 191.
+"NAD considered, but was not persuaded by, the advertiser's argument that the editor's note...disclosed the connection between Shape Magazine and Shape Water Boosters was sufficient to alert customers that the article was an advertisement."
+NAD concluded that "NAD precedent is clear that effective disclosures must be in close proximity to the main claim, meaning that they can be read at the same time a consumer reviews the claim."
 Shape ultimately agreed to remove the "news" heading from content that discussed its branded products.